 A Few Thoughts on Gratitude

 We have tried to incorporate a language of gratitude in our family over the past few years.
-I didn’t really think about this much at first.
+I didn’t really think about this much when we first had small children.
 (Because I was just trying to keep my kids alive and sleep more than 3 hours in a row.)

 But, a couple years ago, we realized that despite our best intentions, our kids’ natural tendency was: “Gimme gimme gimme” all the time.
 Turns out, you don’t have to teach your kids to act entitled, it’s just how people are wired.
-We would have to actively combat the entitlement mentality in our home.
+Instead, we’d have to actively combat the entitlement mentality in our home.

 Truthfully, I have no step-by-step system for how to do this.
-Our oldest is about to turn 8, so we are just learning as we go, like all parents.
+Our oldest is almost 9, so we are just learning as we go, like all parents.
 As is with most parenting principles, we are seeking God’s day to day wisdom for these things.
 (And we ask other parents we admire, “Hey, how did you handle this.”)

 Ultimately we hope our kids realize the tendencies of their flesh to covet and envy and sin in all kinds of ways, and to realize for themselves the beautiful Truth that Jesus came to save them from all of it, & give them new, abundant, spirit-filled life in Him!